lucid-kv/lucid/README.md

 ## Web Interface (UI)

-Lucid want to propose an humain interface to manage objects, clusters and configuration.
+Lucid want to propose an web UI to manage data, issue tokens, organize nodes and configure instances.

 ## About the Author

 Lucid is powered by [Clint.Network](https://twitter.com/clint_network) and published under the [MIT License](LICENSE.md).

-If you want to make a little donation (or bigger), use this Bitcoin address: 3NhdjiGrpzH5geVrDHa173EuXxnAVhghtZ
+If you want to make a little donation, use this Bitcoin address: 3NhdjiGrpzH5geVrDHa173EuXxnAVhghtZ or my [Patreon](https://www.patreon.com/clintnetwork).